-The following figure describes the timings between the selected channel current and the analog feedback current.
-Current sense validation time pertains to stabilization time needed after turn on.
-Current sense settling time pertains to the stabilization time needed after the load current changes while the output is continuously on, or when another output signal is selected.
+[Figure 27](#) describes the timings between the selected channel current and the analog feedback current.
+Current sense validation time pertains to stabilization time needed after turn-on.
+Current sense settling time pertains to the stabilization time needed after the load current changes while the output is continuously on or when another output signal is selected.

-Figure 26.
+Figure 27.
 Current sensing response time

 Internal circuitry limits the voltage of the CSNS pin when its sense resistor is absent.
-This feature prevents damage to other circuitry sharing that electrical node; such as a microcontroller pin.
-Several 12XSF devices may be connected to one shared CSNS resistor.
+This feature prevents damage to other circuitry sharing that electrical node, such as a microcontroller pin, for example.
+Several devices from the 12XS6 family may be connected to one shared CSNS resistor.

-6.1.6.2 Supply voltage monitoring
+6.1.6.2 Battery voltage monitoring

-The $V{PWR}$ monitor provides a voltage proportional to the supply tab.
-The CSNS voltage is proportional to the $V{PWR}$ voltage as shown in Figure 27.
+The $V{BAT}$ monitor provides a voltage proportional to the battery supply tab.
+The CSNS voltage is proportional to the $V{BAT}$ voltage as shown in Figure 28.

-Figure 27.
-Supply voltage reporting
+Figure 28.
+Battery voltage reporting